MLAI-Yonsei/CED/README.md

 # CED
-This is the official code of our paper CED: Comparing Embedding Differences for Detecting Out-of-Distribution and Hallucinated Text.
+This is the official code of our paper CED: Comparing Embedding Differences for Detecting Out-of-Distribution and Hallucinated Text (EMNLP findings 2024).

 # Requirements